-- 10. Explain Shapiro's idea for the origin of life, based on the interpreter molecules. - 11.
+- 10. Explain Shapiro's idea for the transition from protolife to life with both proteins and nucleic acids, based on the interpreter molecules. - 11.
 Describe the RNA world as a nucleic-acids-first scenario.
 Why is this the most popular scenario now?
 What are the pros and cons for this picture? - 12.
 Describe the scenario of de Duve for a thioester-based protolife that precedes and leads to the RNA world. - 13.
-Discuss the arguments for and against exotic lifeforms based on Si instead of C, other solvents, etc. - 14.
-Give your estimate for f{\parallel} and explain your reasoning.

-C. Survey of our Solar System for Sites for Life: understand atmospheric evolution, greenhouse effect, the Viking experiments, and new developments

-- 1. What atmospheric gases contribute to the greenhouse effect? - 2.
+Discuss the arguments for and against exotic life forms based on Si instead of C, other solvents, etc. - 14.
+Give your estimate for $f_1$ and explain your reasoning. - C. Survey of our Solar System for Sites for Life: understand atmospheric evolution, greenhouse effect, the Viking experiments, and new developments - 1.
+What atmospheric gases contribute to the greenhouse effect? - 2.
 Describe the properties of Venus and explain how it developed into its current (very hot) state. - 3.
-What implications does the fate of Venus have for the concept of the habitable zone and your estimate of n_e or f{\parallel} ? - 4.
+What implications does the fate of Venus have for the concept of the habitable zone and your estimate of $n_e$ or $f_1$ ? - 4.
 Describe the properties of Mars and explain how it evolved to its current (cold) state.
-How would its evolution affect your estimate of n_e or f_1 ? - 5.
+How would its evolution affect your estimate of ne or f1? - 5.
 Explain how each of the life detection experiments on Viking worked, what they found, and how the results were interpreted. - 6.
 Describe the Martian meteorite, ALH84001.
 What is its history, and how did it get to Earth?
 What is the evidence in the meteorite that bacteria once lived on Mars?
 Why is this interpretation not universally accepted? - 7.
 Describe recent results from probes sent to Mars and their implications for Mars as a possible site for life. - 8.
 Describe the Sagan/Salpeter ideas for life on Jupiter. - 9.
 Describe the conditions found on Europa and Titan and explain why they may be interesting for life.
 Describe the results of the Huygens probe of Titan. - 10.
 Describe the various methods that can be used to search for evidence of past or current life on planets in our solar system.
-How can we search for (non-intelligent) life in other planetary systems?
+How can we search for (non-intelligent) life in other planetary systems? - 11.
+Study one of the space missions to another planet in detail, using class notes, the book, and relevant websites.
+This could be a current mission, a past mission, or a future mission.
+Report on the instruments and what was, or will be, learned and how these things might relate to the issues of the class.